Jhgomez/sopes1/project2/README.md

 // or
 JSON.ARRLEN {Curso} '$.[*]' // get length of all sections in this object

 // --- Initialization commands --- //
-We would have to figure out a way to do this just once but for the project it is fine to do this when rust server is initialized, in a real life scenario we could do it with a init container maybe
+I will to check if the keys exist and if not initialize them in the function handling http requests as Json keys don't work same way as normal key for the project it is fine to do this when rust server is initialized, in a real life scenario we could do it with a init container maybe

 JSON.SET region $ '{"METROPOLITANA":[], "NORTE":[], "NORORIENTAL":[], "SURORIENTAL":[], "CENTRAL":[], "SUROCCIDENTAL":[], "NOROCCIDENTAL":[], "PETEN":[]}'